There is no fee or charge for inclusion on this site.

 (1) Is clearly a professional artist working full or part-time in one or more of the visual or 3D arts, including painting, print-making, art or social/documentary still photography, graphic design, sculpture, designer book-binding, ceramics, precious metals, textile, glass art, wood arts, including woodcuts and/or engraving, or other forms of engraving, e.g. linocuts.

-‘Professional artist’ is defined as one who engages regularly in creative activity as a visual and applied artist, paid or unpaid for their artistic output (thus applicable to those ‘retired’ from income generation through their art), and who attempts to publicly communicate their commitment to art with others, e.g. through a dedicated website and/or blog (e.g. not just Facebook), and/or via active membership of arts related organisations.
+‘Professional artist’ is defined as one who engages regularly in creative activity as a visual and applied artist, paid or unpaid for their artistic output (thus applicable to those ‘retired’ from income generation through their art), and who attempts to publicly communicate their commitment to art with others, e.g. through their own dedicated website (not just Facebook), and/or blog (e.g. not just Facebook), and/or via active membership of arts related organisations.
 Exceptions to the dedicated website criteria will be made for local artists who have been professionally active for 10 or more years and who are recognised as professional artists by their peers.

 … where there is evidence that the artist:

-(2) Has achieved recognition for their work, by way of one or more of the following:
+(2) Has achieved recognition for his/her work, by way of one or more of the following:

 - Solo exhibitions organised by prestigious arts, commercial or public sector organisations and/or institutions.